alunacjones/LSL.Scrutor.Extensions/readme.md

 > **NOTE**: The returned service from an `AddAutoFactory`'s
 > interface can
-> have dependencies too as they will be automatically resolved.
+> have other  dependencies too as they will be automatically resolved.
 > Any dependencies must be registered in the `IServiceCollection`

 This factory can than be injected into other services to create instances